We asked the following question on our Facebook page last Valentine’s day: Are you under Valentine’s day pressure?

-As Valentine’s day is almost here for 2015, we want to know how many of you feel that Valentine’s day does more harm than good to your relationship?
+As Valentine’s day is almost here, we want to know how many of you feel that Valentine’s day does more harm than good to your relationship?

 We’ve seen a lot of ads made by companies suggesting that if the right gift is not purchased, you dare risk your relationship status changing.
 What pressure!
 And how awkward for a couple that is dating and has yet to commit to their relationship officially!

 Here’s our take about valentine’s day pressure.